Rosie’s Shrimp Keeping | Beginner Shrimp Tank Setup | Freshwater Shrimp Care

 Focused on fixing root issues, not just throwing band-aids on problems.

-Wasted hundreds before learning what really matters most.
+Wasted hundreds before learning what really matters in a shrimp tank setup.

 Made the mistakes no one talks about and figured out what actually works.